minump/HandsOn-RAG/README.md

       - c.
 Create the python environment (for this example we choose name rag-python3.9): ``` conda create -n rag-python3.9 python=3.9```
       - d.
 Activate the environment: ``` conda activate rag-python3.9```

+## Instructions to run code
-2. Executing the Hands-on code:
+1. Executing the Hands-on code:
    - a.
 Clone the github repo in your local
    - b.
 Open the `rag.ipynb` file and run the first line of code - `pip install -r requirements.txt`
    - c.
 Set env variables: